-I first became aware of the work of Run Wrake through his 2005 film Rabbit (like many people familiar with his work, I suspect); a tale of greed which managed to turn wholesome 1950s children’s picture book illustrations into something most unsettling.
+Like many people familiar with his work, I first became aware of Run Wrake through his 2005 film Rabbit, a tale of greed which managed to turn wholesome 1950s children’s picture book illustrations into something most unsettling.

-Rabbit was created digitally, however there is a huge body of work which predates Rabbit, where he was traditional animation techniques of drawing, painting and assembling images on acetate.
+Rabbit was created digitally.
+However there is a huge body of work which predates Rabbit, where Wrake used traditional animation techniques of drawing, painting and assembling images on acetate.

-I am thrilled to say that the Museum has recently acquired Run Wrake’s archive covering his creative output from a student until his untimely death, aged 49.
+I am thrilled to say that this museum has recently acquired Run Wrake’s archive, which covers his creative output from his student days until his untimely death aged 49.

-Music was central to much of Wrake’s work and he created videos for Gang of Four, The Charlatans, Manu Chao and Public Image Ltd. However it is his collaborations with Howie B which proved the most fruitful.
+Music was central to much of Wrake’s work: he created videos for Gang of Four, The Charlatans, Manu Chao and Public Image Ltd. However, his collaborations with Howie B proved the most fruitful.

 As you might imagine, the collection is huge, with thousands of individual pieces.
 We have already had help from Run Wrake’s family, friends and colleagues to begin to put the collection in order.
 It may take some time, but we will eventually have a fully catalogued, securely stored and publicly accessible archive which will enable everyone to understand and enjoy his craft.

-We’ll keep you informed as we delve into the archive post info and images as our work progresses.
+We’ll keep you informed as we delve into the archive.